-The government’s focus on increasing investment in our health service is essential to helping us live with the COVID-19 virus and get the NHS back on its feet, post-pandemic.
+The government’s focus on increasing investment in our health service is essential to helping us live with the COVID-19 virus and get the NHS back on its feet.

 However, even before the pandemic hit, diagnostics backlogs were growing longer, while demand for NHS tests was skyrocketing.
-It is important that now we look forward and invest in the innovative technology that will prevent us from finding ourselves back in this position again.
+We must now look forward and invest in the innovative technology that will prevent us from finding ourselves back in this position again.

 What does ‘build back better’ mean for NHS diagnostics?

 Diagnostics in particular has been under increasing pressure to ramp up testing in the wake of COVID-19.
-The Institute of Biomedical Science estimates that in 2021, the demand and capability for molecular testing in UK pathology microbiology labs has jumped from around 300,000 a year, to 300,000 every single day.
-Unsurprisingly, diagnostic targets are now being regularly missed, lab scientists are overstretched, and human error is unfortunately increasing.
+The Institute of Biomedical Science (IBS) estimates that in 2021, the demand and capability for molecular testing in UK pathology microbiology labs jumped from around 300,000 a year to 300,000 every single day.
+Unsurprisingly, diagnostic targets are now regularly missed, lab scientists are overstretched, and human error is increasing.